wysiwys/xkbcommon-rs/README.md

 This crate is intended for use in a Wayland client.
 Compositor-side functionality is also provided.

 The current version corresponds to libxkbcommon version `1.7.0`.
+Version `1.8.0` is currently under development.

  This crate strives to be as close a reimplementation of the original `libxkbcommon` library as possible, although some features are not implemented yet.

 ## Contributing